 See our detailed post about and map of the Bar Walls here.

 The Shambles is one of the best-preserved medieval shopping streets in Europe.
 Although none of the original shop-fronts have survived from medieval times, some properties still have exterior wooden shelves, reminders of when cuts of meat were served from the open windows.
-We now have three Harry Potter shops and a Ghost Shop in The Shambles!
+We now have four Harry Potter shops and a Ghost Shop in The Shambles!

 Take a Tour

 There are lots of different tours to take in York from historic to quirky.
 You can see York on the open top hop-on-hop-off bus, or take one of the many walking tours around York.
 Explore York’s past through the buildings and the stories of people who lived here.
 How about joining one of our famous ghost walks in the evening (I’ve done many and they are brilliant fun!), we also have a Ghost Bus tour!
 You can tour York on one of City Cruises’s boats and have lunch or afternoon tea on there.
 Another tour that sounds great fun is the ‘Bloody York Gin Tour’, which is a two-hour walking and gin-drinking tour – a boozy ghost walk if you will.